 - DNS Lookup

-- Does not perform any scan of the Zone file or perform any searching for subdomains.
+- The DNS Lookup tool does not perform any scan of the Zone file or perform any searching for subdomains.
 This tool simply performs a DNS lookup using these record types

 A, AAAA, MX, NS, CNAME, TXT, PTR & SOAagainst the target domain.
 The results will only show successful responses to the DNS query type.